The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 #1 – Cash Flow

-This is perhaps the biggest benefit of investing in real estate.
+This is perhaps the biggest benefit of real estate investing.
 Unlike other types of investments, real estate generates passive cash flow.

-When you invest in a real estate asset, you’re buying the asset to rent it out to tenants, who then pay you for the opportunity to live in, or otherwise use, your property.
-Once you pay all your expenses, the rest of that rent check is yours to keep, aka, your cash flow.
+When you invest in a real estate asset, like a rental property, you’re buying the asset to rent it out to tenants, who then pay you for the opportunity to live in, or otherwise use, your rental properties.
+Once you pay all your expenses, the rest of that rent check is yours to keep, aka, your cash flow or passive income.

 This is what they call mailbox money.